 But the most wonderful part of this American continent is the Yellowstone Park.
 My two visits there made upon me an impression that will last forever.
 Go in by the Moneida route as we did this summer and save 250 miles of railroading, your stage-coach taking you through a day of scenery as captivating and sublime as the Yellowstone Park itself.
 After all poetry has exhausted itself concerning Yellowstone Park, and all the Morans and Bierstadts and the other enchanting artists have completed their canvas, there will be other revelations to make, and other stories of its beauty and wrath, splendor and agony, to be recited.
 The Yellowstone Park is the geologist's paradise.
 By cheapening of travel may it become the nation's playground!
 In some portions of it there seems to be the anarchy of the elements.
 Fire and water, and the vapor born of that marriage, terrific.
 Geyser cones or hills of crystal that have been over five thousand years growing!
 In places the earth, throbbing, sobbing, groaning, quaking with aqueous paroxysm.
 At the expiration of every sixty-five minutes one of the geysers tossing its boiling water 185 feet in the air and then descending into swinging rainbows.
-"He toucheth the hills and they smoke."
-Caverns of pictured walls large enough for the sepulchre of the human race, Formations of stone in shape and color of calla lily, of heliotrope, of rose, of cowstip, of sunflower, and of gladiolus.
-Sulphur and arsenic and oxide of fron, with their delicate pencils, turning the hills into a Luxemburg, or a Vaticas picture gallery.
-The so-called Thanatopsis Geyser, exquisite as the Bryant poem it was named after, and Evangeline Geyser, lovely as the Longfellow heroine it commemorates.
+"He toucheth the hills and they smoke," Caverns of pictured walls large enough for the sepulchre of the human race, Formations of stone in shape and color of calla lily, of heliotrope, of rose, of cowslip, of sunflower, and of gladiolus.
+Sulphur and arsenic and oxide of iron, with their delicate pencils, turning the hills into a Luxemburg, or a Vatican picture gallery.
+The so-called Thanatopsis Geyser, exquisite as the fellow heroine it commemorates.

-Wide reaches of stone of intermingled colors, blue as the sky, green as the foliage, crimson as the dahlia, white as the snow, spotted as the leopard, tawney as the lion, grizzly as the bear, in circles, in angles, in stars, in coronets, in stalactites, in stalagmites.
-Here and there are petrified growths, or the dead trees and vegetables of other ages, kept through a process of natural embalmment.
-In some places waters as innocent and smiling as a child making a first attempt to walk from its mother's lap, and not far off as foaming and frenzied and ungovernable as a maniac in struggle with his keepers.
+the foliage, crimson as the dahlia, white as the snow, spotted as the leopard, tawney as the lion, grizzly as the bear, in circles, in angles, in stars, in coronets, in stalactites, in stalagmites.
+Here and there are petrified growths, or the dead trees and vegetables of other ages, kept through a process of natural embaimment.
+In some places waters as innocent and smiling as a child making a first attempt to walk from its mother's lap, and not far off as foaming and frenzied and ungovernable as a maniae in struggle with his keepers.
 But after you have wandered along the geyserite enchantment for days, and begin to feel that there can be nothing more of interest to see, you suddenly come upon the peroration of all majesty and grandeur, the Grand Canon.
 It is here that it seems to me -and I speak it with reverence-Jehovah seems to have surpassed himself.
-It seems a great guich let down into the eternities.
-Here, hung up and let down, and spread abroad, are all is a river the streams whereof shall the colors of land and sea and sky. make glad the sight of God."
-Oh, fill Upholstering of the Lord God Almighty.
+It seems a great gulch let down Upholstering of the Lord God Almighty.
 Best work of the Architect of worlds.
 Sculpturing by the Infinite.
 Masonry by an omnipotent trowel.

 Hanging over one of the cliffs 1 looked off until I could not get my breath, then retreating to a less exposed place I looked down again Down there is a pillar of rock that in certain conditions of the atmosphere looks like a pillar of blood.
 Yonder are fifty feet of emerald on a base of five hundred feet of opal.
 Wall of chalk resting on pedestals of beryl.
 Turrets of light trembling on floors of darkness.
 The brown brightening into golden.
 Snow of crystal melting into fire of carbuncle.
-Flaming red cooling into russet.
+Flaming red cooling iuto russet.
 Cold blue warming ito saffron.
-Duli gray mingling into solferino.
+Dull gray mingling into solferino.
 Morning twilight flushing midnight shadows.
 Auroras crouching among rocks.